Legally Blonde (franchise)

-Legally Blonde is an American media franchise based on Amanda Brown's 2001 novel of the same name, and owned by Amazon MGM Studios.
-It mainly follow the comical adventures of Elle Woods, a blonde who transforms from a sorority girl focused on a future with her boyfriend to a successful student at Harvard Law School.
+Legally Blonde (stylized as LEGALLY blonde) is an American media franchise based on Amanda Brown's 2001 novel of the same name, and owned by Amazon MGM Studios.
+It mainly follows the comical adventures of Elle Woods, a blonde who transforms from a sorority girl focused on a future with her boyfriend to a successful student at Harvard Law School.

 The franchise includes two theatrical films, a direct-to-video spin-off, and a prequel television series.
 It also spawned a young adult novels series, and a stage musical adaptation, which in turn, spawned a reality competition television series, and a filmed stage production.
 Collectively, the first two films have grossed $267.1 million worldwide.

 Origin

 The franchise is based on the 2001 novel.
 Elle Woods, a blonde California University of Los Angeles sorority president & homecoming queen, is deeply in love with her college sweetheart, Warner Huntington III.
 When Warner enrolls in Harvard Law School & aims to find a girl more serious than Elle to be his wife, Elle schemes a plan to follow him there to win him back.